 Inpatient Teams and Call

-VA medical center teams consist of 1 senior paired with 1 intern, with the team size capped at 10 per team.
+The Lebanon VA Medical Center teams consist of 1 senior paired with 1 intern, with the team size capped at 10 per team.
 Teams are on call every 3rd day.
 After 7:00 p.m. a night float is responsible for all admission and cross cover.

 PGY 1 (Categorical)

 - On the inpatient service, the first year resident physician functions as the patient's primary physician.